willthames/devopsdays2014/slides.md

 ## Logging

 * Configure log rotation on a schedule
 * Log in an unchanging timezone (UTC, or Australia/Brisbane rather than Australia/Sydney)
 * Logs should have a single specific purpose

 ## Application logs

-* Exceptions should be exceptional. `AuthenticationException` when a user mistypes their password is NOT exceptional &mdash; don't log a stack trace for it &mdash; put it in an audit log if need be!
+* Exceptions should be exceptional. `AuthenticationException` when a user mistypes their password is NOT exceptional &mdash; don&rsquo;t log a stack trace for it &mdash; put it in an audit log if need be!
 * Know your log parsing tools &mdash; writing information as key=value pairs will save you from having to write custom parsers.
 * Transaction IDs are great for tying together multiple logs, especially if you can get them in your access log too.

 ## Access logs

 * Access logs should contain the obvious (URL, status code, timestamp etc)
 * Less out of the box, log: response time, user ID and *actual* IP address &mdash; i.e. if it comes through a proxy or load balancer, log `X-Forwarded-For` not apparent IP.
 * Be careful of timeouts &mdash; not all long running requests make it to the access logs.

 . . .

-* If you can't use a widely-used access log format, make your access log format standard across your organisation.
+* If you can&rsquo;t use a widely-used access log format, make your access log format standard across your organisation.

 ## Health status pages

 * Health status pages can be used by loadbalancers and humans
 * Make your loadbalancer checks be as complete as possible (test connections to critical integration points)
 * Make your loadbalancer health checks be as quick as possible
 * Have a separate more verbose healthcheck page if need be containing status of DB connections, queue lengths, request counts etc.
 * Allow the healthcheck to recalculate regularly(!!)

 # Resiliency

 ## Fail safely
 * Fail gracefully where possible.
 Know your failure scenarios!
-* Fail fast - don't hold open threads for long periods
+* Fail fast - don&rsquo;t hold open threads for long periods

 ## Recovery
 * When a healthcheck fails due to a dependency failure, ensure that that dependency recovering means that the healthcheck to recover
 * Ensure a service can start even in the absence of any dependencies.
   It might not be healthy (and indeed the load balancer should consider